kallaway/100-days-of-code/r1-log.md

 Today's Progress: Today, I finished SoloLearn JavaScript tutorial.
 Then, I did udacity course of ES6, finished first lesson.
 Also, did some practice on openclassrooms.

-Feelings: I am motivated to learn just sometimes my brain is feeling so fulll; like I'm putting in and in and I'm losing at the end.
+Feelings: I am motivated to learn just sometimes my brain is feeling so full; like I'm putting in and in and I'm losing at the end.
 I don't want this.

 Day 52: January 24, 2020